PinpingC/Steganography/README.md

 # Steganography
-Judy is a ungly chicken!
+Pingpig is a ungly frog!